-There are several steps that need to be taken when testing a network’s stability.
+Several steps need to be taken when testing a network’s stability.
 They include:

 Network connectivity should never be lost; period.
 Apart from being up, it should also be fast and not prone to dropping packets.
 This can be done using three methods:

 - There are tools out there that help administrators keep track of their networks.
 One such tool is the Paessler PRTG Network Monitor (FREE TRIAL).
-This is an all-in-one network monitoring suite of programs that keep a constant eye on the connectivity between a host network and popular domains like Google, for example, which aren’t expected to be down – ever.
+This is an all-in-one network monitoring suite of programs that keep a constant eye on the connectivity between a host network and a test server like Google, for example, which aren’t expected to be down – ever.

 - If you have a grasp of even the basics of networking, you can conduct the test yourself using free tools like Ping and Tracert.
 If you don’t, keep on reading and we will show you how it is done.